Questions from Parents

 Funds will be deposited into the EMA account that you created during the application process.
 More details on transactions and the exchange of funds will be made known closer to August 15th.

-How is the Hope Scholarship funded?
+• How is The Hope Scholarship Funded?

 The Hope Scholarship is funded through the state’s education funding formula.
 The money used for the Hope Scholarship is the state portion of the per-pupil cost.

-Who manages the Hope Scholarship Program?
+• Who Manages The Hope Scholarship Program?

 The program is overseen by the State Treasurer’s office and administered by the Hope Scholarship Board, referred to as “the Board.”
 The Board is chaired by the State Treasurer and is made up of the Auditor, Attorney General, State Superintendent of Schools, Chancellor of Higher Education, Director of the Herbert Henderson Office of Minority Affairs, and three Hope Scholarship Parents.